Dimencia/EZ-Farm-Rotation/README.md

 # Installation
 1) Obtain Inflex's mod loader, PatchZone: [Installation Guide](https://github.com/InflexCZE/PatchZone#installation).
+2) Obtain dll from [Releases](https://github.com/Dimencia/EZ-Farm-Rotation/releases) and place it into the PatchZone/Mods folder inside your EndZone directory
-2) Start PatchZone and add Farm Rotation to the "Active mods" list.
+3) Start PatchZone and add Farm Rotation to the "Active mods" list.

 # Disclamer
 Farm Rotation, as with any mods, can make the game unstable and/or crash.